-The ambient air quality standards contained in this subchapter are based on national ambient air quality standards, with the exception of sulfates which are a state standard only. where such national standards exist.
+The ambient air quality standards contained in this subchapter are based on national ambient air quality standards, with the exception of sulfates which are a state standard only.
 The primary standards define levels of air quality judged adequate to protect the public health.
 The secondary standards define levels of air quality judged adequate to protect the public welfare, to prevent injury to animal or plant life or property, and to prevent unreasonable interference with the enjoyment of life or property.

-5-302 SULFUR OXIDES (SULFUR DIOXIDE) - PRIMARY AMBIENT AIR QUALITY STANDARD
+5-302 SULFUR OXIDES (SULFUR DIOXIDE)

-The primary ambient air quality standards for sulfur oxides, measured as sulfur dioxide in accordance with 40 C.F.R.
-Part 50, are: by the \\pulse fluorescent method, or by an equivalent method, are:
+The ambient air quality standards for sulfur oxides, measured as sulfur dioxide in accordance with 40 C.F.R.
+Part 50, are:

-75 parts per billion (ppb), with a 1-hour averaging time and a form of the 99th percentile of 1-hour daily maximum concentrations, averaged over 3 years (Primary Standard).

-0.5 parts per million (ppm), with a 3-hour averaging time and a form that is not to be exceeded more than once per year (Secondary Standard).
+- 75 parts per billion (ppb), with a 1-hour averaging time and a form of the 99th percentile of 1-hour daily maximum concentrations, averaged over 3 years (Primary Standard). - 0.5 parts per million (ppm), with a 3-hour averaging time and a form that is not to be exceeded more than once per year (Secondary Standard).